Frequently Asked Questions

 • You don’t need to prepare anything in advance.
 We’ll spend time clarifying what you want from therapy and start identifying small, practical steps forward.

-• If starting feels stressful, that’s normal.
+• If starting feels overwhelming, that’s normal.
 We’ll take it one step at a time.

 • Yes.
 Research shows that telehealth therapy is just as effective as in-person sessions for most concerns, including anxiety, depression, and stress management.